tillitis/tillitis-key1/doc/system_description/software.md

 specifications:

   * 30 EBR[^1] x 4 Kbit => 120 Kbit.
 PicoRV32 uses ~4 EBRs internally
     => 13 KB for Firmware.
-We should probably aim for less; 8 KB should be the target.
+As of this writing firmware uses 2998 bytes.
   * 4 SPRAM[^2] x 32 KB => 128 KB RAM for application/software

 [^1]: Embedded Block RAM (also BRAM) residing in the FPGA, can